skip to content

 The sticker on it is purely marketing, it has no legal value.
 We believe it is one fundamental right to choose which software to run on our own hardware.

 In fact this right is threatened by the rise of things such as DRM and Trusted Computing.
-Read our article "Stand for a free society" article for more information.
+Read our article "Stand for a free society" for more information.

 Not at all.
 It will run happily on your own computer.

-Using Linux
+Using GNU/Linux

-Will Microsoft Office run on Linux?
+Will Microsoft Office run on GNU/Linux?

-|| OpenOffice.org || However, a complete, Free, reliable office suite exists: OpenOffice.org.
-It will happily use all your existing office files in MS-Word, MS-Excel, and MS-PowerPoint format, and is really free (both as in freedom and as in price).
-And it runs on Windows as well as on Linux.
+However, a complete, free, reliable office suite exists: LibreOffice.
+Or you can choose its close cousin, Apache OpenOffice.
+They will both happily use all your existing office files in MS-Word, MS-Excel, and MS-PowerPoint format, and are really free (both as in freedom and as in price).
+And they run on Windows as well as on GNU/Linux.

 Can I play my DVDs and MP3s under GNU/Linux?